ESSENTIALS OF DIAGNOSIS

 Life cycle of Trichinella spiralis (trichina worm).
 Depending on the classification used, there are several species of Trichinella: T spiralis, T pseudospiralis, T nativa, T murelli, T nelsoni, T britovi, T papuae, and T. zimbabwensis, all but the last of which have been implicated in human disease.
 Adult worms and encysted larvae develop within a single vertebrate host, and an infected animal serves as a definitive host and potential intermediate host.
 A second host is required to perpetuate the life cycle of Trichinella.
 The domestic cycle most often involves pigs and anthropophilic rodents, but other domestic animals such as horses can be involved.
 In the sylvatic cycle, the range of infected animals is great, but animals most often associated as sources of human infection are bear, moose, and wild boar.

 The worldwide incidence of trichinosis has decreased, but human infections continue to occur sporadically or in outbreaks, with estimates of ∼10,000 cases annually.
 In addition to undercooked pork, infections have been transmitted by ingestion of game and other animals, including bear and walrus in North America and wild boar and horse in Europe.
-In the United States, about 20 infections ...
+In the United States, about 20 infections are ...